eCERT General Information and Requirements

 - During the first 30 days in production, CBP will monitor the foreign government's compliance with the data reporting requirements and its responsiveness to error messages.
 The foreign country may request a meeting at any time to address operational policies and procedures.
 Prior to meeting with a foreign country, CBP may request that the country furnish CBP with an advance list of questions and concerns about eCERT.

-For further information on the eCERT program, you may contact the HQ Quota Branch within the Office of Trade, Trade Policy and Programs Division.
+For further information on the eCERT program, you may contact the Quota and Agriculture Branch within the Office of Trade, Trade Policy and Programs Division.

 A country interested in participating in the eCERT program should contact an in-country communications provider.
 That provider will be aware of the services available through the global Network Service Providers (NSP) servicing that country.
 That NSP will then be able to contact the Technical Support group at CBP.